HomeSpan/HomeSpan/docs/Reference.md

   * works on Characteristics with UINT8, UINT16, UINT32, and INT formats only
     * a warning message is thrown, and the request is ignored, if this method is called on a Characteristic with any other format
   * returns a pointer to the Characteristic itself so that the method can be chained during instantiation
-  * example: `(new Characteristic::SecuritySystemTargetState())->setValidValues(3,0,1,3);` creates a new Valid Value list of length=3 containing the values 0, 1, and 3.
-This has the effect of informing HomeKit that a SecuritySystemTargetState value of 2 (Night Arm) is not valid and should not be shown as a choice in the Home App
+  * example: `(new Characteristic::SecuritySystemTargetState())->setValidValues(3,Stay,Away,Disarmed);` creates a new Valid Value list of length=3 containing the values 0 (Stay), 1 (Away), and 3 (Disarmed).
+This has the effect of informing HomeKit that a SecuritySystemTargetState value of 2 (Night) is not valid and should not be shown as a choice in the Home App

 #### The following methods are supported for string-based Characteristics (i.e. a null-terminated C-style array of characters):